rushigund/E-commerce-Platform/README.md

 # E-commerce
 This project deals with developing a shopping website ‘E-commerce Website’.
-It provides the user with a list of the various products available for purchase in the store.
+The website provides the user with a list of the various products available for purchase in the store.
 For the convenience of online shopping, a shopping cart is provided to the user.
-After the selection of the products, it will be sent for the product order confirmation process.
+After the selection of the products, it will be sent for the confirmation process.
 The complete system is implemented using Python's web framework Django.

 1. Clone this repository into a desired folder on your computer
 2. Download Python